• Home

 How We Get Paid

 We earn our income from either a fee or commissions earned from providers or a combination of both.
-Commission Insurance and Mortgage Network will receive a commission of between: For New Lending is between .5% and 3% of the value of the lending or a one-off fee For Personal Insurance is between 5% to 230% of the annual premium For KiwiSaver is between $40 to $240 For Fire & General Insurance is between .5% to 35% A sum of $150.00 for any loan that is refixed during the course of the loan and trail commission is between .15% to .20%.
+Commission Insurance and Mortgage Network will receive a commission of between: For New Risk Insurance is between 15% to 230% of the annual premium For New Lending is between .5% and 3% of the value of the lending or a one-off fee or both For Personal Insurance is between 5% to 230% of the annual premium A sum of $150.00 for any loan that is refixed during the course of the loan and trail commission is between .15% to .35%.
 For Insurance products, a trial commission is between .5% to 25%.
-Fees and ExpensesShould you proceed with our financial advice and arrange insurance for you, then a fee may be charged.
-This fee will be based on the amount of work and time required to provide and implement our advice and will be shown on your invoice.If we arrange insurance for you and you, cancel it partway through the insurance period, we may keep some or all of that fee from any refund due to you by the provider.
-We may charge a fee for making adjustments to your insurance during the insurance period.
-This fee will show on your invoice.Sometimes other fees are charged that do not relate to the financial advice, such as credit card fees.
-If so, we will advise you of this in our recommendation.
+Commission and FeesShould you proceed with our financial advice and arrange insurance for you, then a fee may be charged.
+This fee will be based on the amount of work and time required to provide and implement our advice and the hourly rate of $150 per hour.
+If we arrange insurance for you and you, cancel it partway through the insurance period within 24 months, we will charge all of the commission from you.
 Conflicts of Interest and Incentives

 When we arrange insurance for you, the provider(s) may pay us a commission.
 The commission varies between providers and products and is based on a percentage of the Company Premium and Natural Disaster premium (if applicable).